jonathanolson/slither/notes/patterns.md

   - Features are either "composable" or not.
     - If "composable", can map a feature boolean from a pattern to a feature boolean in a board.
   -
+  - Features
+    - Name them (based on their indices), e.g.
+      - b0 (black edge 0)
+      - f0,1 or F0,1 (opposite or same face colors, for two face indices?)
+      - etc.
+      - Thus we can quickly "rename" them with an embedding and see if it exists in a state-feature collection.
     - State in:
       - "input pattern" (possibly a list of "false" features only)
       - "output pattern" (possibly a list of "false" features in addition to the input false features)
       - "face pattern board" (static? - or can be dynamic for quick solving with patterns) - note which actual states to set in a TState!
   -
   - "Constraints" vs "Features"
     - Constraints: We add constraints at the start of solving, and they don't change